 Milk balances the dough and prevents dryness.
 It is important in a cookie recipe without brown sugar.

-Chocolate chips or chunks
+Chocolate chips

 Chocolate adds depth and sweetness.
-You can use dark or semi sweet chocolate based on your taste.
+You can use dark or semi-sweet chocolate based on your taste.

-Baking powder or baking soda
+Baking powder

 This helps the cookies rise slightly and stay soft instead of flat.